<- 1e6

 curve(

 We see that we get a much bigger contribution to the integral from values near 0.
-So a random variable that picks values nearer to 0 more often should give a more accurate result for moderate \(n\).
-I’m going to pick an exponential distribution with rate 1.
+So a random variable that picks values nearer to 0 more often might have a chance of giving a more accurate result.

 5. When calculating a Monte Carlo estimate \(\frac{1}{n} \sum_{i=1}^n \phi(x_i)\), one might wish to first generate the \(n\) samples \((x_1, x_2, \dots, x_n)\) and store them, and only then, after all samples are generated, finally calculate the estimate.
 However, when \(n\) is extremely large, storing all \(n\) samples uses up a lot of space in a computer’s memory.
 Describe (in words, in R code, or in a mixture of the two) how the Monte Carlo estimate could be produced using much less memory.